-Stress is by far the most common reason for calls to the LawCare helpline.
+Stress is one of the most common reasons for calls to the LawCare helpline.
 Many working or studying in the legal sector have a driven, perfectionist personality that makes them more prone to stress.
 They often work long hours in pressurised situations, and believe they should always be in control.
 Feeling unable to cope with work can be particularly difficult.

 "Our conversation was instrumental in me taking action to improve the situation.
 Thank you for your measured words and kind approach."

 Symptoms of Stress